Expressing Your Milk - Helpful Equipment

 Tubing that connects the kit to your pump

-You can use your own collection kit with another pump (e.g. in the workplace or NICU) if they are made by the same company.
+You can use your own collection kit with another pump (such as in the workplace or NICU) if they are made by the same company.

 Flanges come in different sizes.
 If they are too large or too small, there is a risk of injury as well as low milk supply.
 Your nipple should move freely within the flange opening without rubbing on its sides.
 Check with a lactation consultant if you have concerns about the proper fit.